h-attila/zerda-exam-python/README.md

 ### What does V stand for in MVC?
 [2p]
 #### Your answer:

-V is the name os View module on MVC.
+V is the name os View module on MVC design pattern.
 It is responsible for the the graphical interface that the user can see on the screen.
-It contains graphical functions, elements (eg. canvas, button, displax boxes, etc) It gets all the information from the Controller module, and typically not contains business logic calculation inside or only minimal which is neccessary for the graphical design.
+It contains graphical functions, elements (eg. canvas, button, display boxes, graphics and texts, etc.)
+It gets all the information from the Controller module, and typically not contains business logic calculation inside or only minimal which is neccessary for the graphical design.